nithinivi/libsqlite/README.md

 # libsqlite

-The lib can be used in the follow mapper check the libsqlite.cpp file
+The lib can be used in the following manner check the libsqlite.cpp file
 ```cpp
     Connection connection = Connection::Memory();
 		execute(connection, "create table Users (Name)");